nim-lang/Nim/doc/manual.md

 passc pragma
 ------------
-The `passc` pragma can be used to pass additional parameters to the C compiler like one would using the command-line switch `--passc`:option:\:
+The `passc` pragma can be used to pass additional parameters to the C compiler like one would use the command-line switch `--passc`:option:\:

   ```Nim
   {.passc: "-Wall -Werror".}